rotten77/google-drive-time-tracker/README.md

 Google Drive Time Tracker
 =========================

 Simple time tracker with saving data to your Google Drive.
+Now you can edit spent time on your tasks.
+There is options for editing time (ex.
+30 minutes):
+* :30
+* 0:30
+* 0,5
+* 0.5

 **[Live app here!](http://apps.rotten77.cz/time-tracker/)**